 Aged Agricole rhums are distilled on the French islands of Martinique and Guadeloupe using fresh sugar cane juice rather than molasses.
 Agricole rhums (note the added “h”) used in tiki are typically between eighteen months and four years of age.
 The unique, grassy, vegetal notes of unaged agricole mellows substantially with a few years in wood casks.
 Long-aged Agricole rhums are divine to sip but aren’t used as much in tiki recipes.

 Examples: Clément Select Barrel & VO, St. James Paille, Rhum J.M Gold, Duquesne ESB

-Chapter 12 of Minimalist Tiki (Rum Categorizations) goes through each of the above categories in far more detail, including mapping them to other categorization schemes, including by color and colonial history.
+Chapter 12 of Minimalist Tiki (Rum Categorizations) goes through each of the above categories in far more detail, including mapping them to other categorization schemes such as by color and colonial history.

-Chapter 14 of the book (Tiki Rum Recommendations) maps several dozens of today’s readily available rums into the categories above.
-A much more comprehensive set of rums than given as examples above.
+Chapter 14 of the book (Tiki Rum Recommendations) maps several dozens of today’s readily available rums into the categories above, and is a much more comprehensive list of rums you might consider.

-None of the above is meant to say that all rums within a category are identical, or that you shouldn’t strive to acquire more rums to build out your rum arsenal.
-Rather, it provides some initial structure for beginners to start out with and expand their collections when they’re ready.
+The above doesn’t attempt to say all rums within a category are identical, or that you shouldn’t acquire more rums for your tiki arsenal.
+Rather, it provides some initial structure to start with, leaving more extensive purchases for later, when you’re ready.

-Minimalist Tiki is available online at the Minimalist Tiki web site.
+Minimalist Tiki is available at the Minimalist Tiki web site.